peterstanton/CSS390-Assignment4/README.md

 ## Assumptions

-1. If an output.tsv already exists from a previous run, in invoking Collector again, the user most likely wishes to add to previously collected data, and the log should be appended to, not overwritten.
+1. If an output file already exists from a previous run, in invoking Collector again, the user wishes to add to previously collected data, and the log should be appended to, not overwritten.

-2. People will only use proper input for these files.
+2. People will only use proper input to invoke the program.

-3. Despite how evil hardcoding file names is, you don't mention coding a --path flag to specify output names, and writing to a file instead of standard output is required for collector.py.
+3. Despite how evil hardcoding file names is, coding a --path flag to specify output names, and writing to a file instead of standard output is required for collector.py.

 ## Known Bugs